-There are a number of types of nuclear bombs with the two main categories being nuclear fusion bombs and nuclear fission bombs.
-Although all types of nuclear bombs include nuclear fission, those that use only nuclear fission are referred to as atomic bombs (A-Bombs).
+There are several nuclear bombs, the two main categories being nuclear fusion bombs and nuclear fission bombs.
+Although all atomic bombs include nuclear fission, those that use only nuclear fission are referred to as atomic bombs (A-Bombs).

-There are a couple of designs of A-Bombs (gun-type and implosion-type) but the basic principal is that uranium or plutonium is forced to go supercritical creating a nuclear chain reaction creating a huge amount of energy which is reported to be 15,000-20,000 times that of TNT.
+There are a couple of designs of A-Bombs (gun-type and implosion-type).
+Still, the basic principle is that uranium or plutonium is forced to go supercritical, creating a nuclear chain reaction that creates a huge amount of energy reported to be 15,000-20,000 times that of TNT.
 The critical function of the nuclear bomb is to ensure that there is a significant fraction of the fuel before the bomb destroys itself.

-Fission reactions create fission products which can leave a great amount of radioactive contamination which is often referred to as a nuclear fallout.
-This is further enhanced by the free nuclei that are realised which can collide into surrounding materials making those radioactive also.
+Fission reactions create fission products that can leave much radioactive contamination, often referred to as nuclear fallout.
+This is further enhanced by the released free nuclei, which can collide with surrounding materials, making those radioactive.

-The second major type of nuclear bomb is nuclear fusion bombs often referred to as Hydrogen Bombs (H-Bombs) or Thermonuclear Bombs.
-Almost all nuclear weapons deployed today adopt a thermonuclear design due to their efficiency.
+The second major type of nuclear bomb is a nuclear fusion bomb, often referred to as Hydrogen Bombs (H-Bombs) or Thermonuclear Bombs.
+Almost all nuclear weapons deployed today to adopt a thermonuclear design due to their efficiency.

 The design of a Thermonuclear Bomb utilises a multi-stage reaction with nuclear fission (stage one) being utilised to start a nuclear fusion reaction (stage two) which creates high-speed neutrons that can induce fission in depleted uranium which would otherwise not be prone to fission.
-When detonated about half of the blast energy comes from depleted uranium as a result of stage two.
+When detonated, about half of the blast energy comes from depleted uranium due to stage two.

-Nuclear Fusion does not create such a nuclear fallout as seen with nuclear fission.
-However, as the design includes nuclear fission as part of their primary stage thermonuclear bombs can leave a similar fallout to a fission only A-Bomb.
+Nuclear Fusion does not create such a nuclear fallout as nuclear fission.
+However, as the design includes nuclear fission as part of their primary stage, thermonuclear bombs can leave a similar fallout to a fission-only A-Bomb.

 How many nuclear bombs have been used?

 These are the only two nuclear bombs that have been dropped in warfare.
-There have been many instances of nuclear bomb testing with the Tsar Bomba being the largest weapon ever tested by the USSR in 1961 at the height of the Cold War utilising a three-stage design approach.
-Most bombs now are a lot smaller than this for practicality reasons.
+There have been many instances of nuclear bomb testing, with the Tsar Bomba being the largest weapon ever tested by the USSR in 1961 at the height of the Cold War, utilising a three-stage design approach.
+Most bombs now are a lot smaller than this for practical reasons.

 Nuclear Bomb Countries

 This is not as easy a question to answer as it should be.
-There are four categories of Countries that have nuclear weapons being; Treaty on the Non-Proliferation of Nuclear Weapons (NPT) States, States known to have nuclear weapons, States believed to have nuclear weapons and those in the NATO nuclear sharing programme.
+Four categories of Countries have nuclear weapons being; Treaty on the Non-Proliferation of Nuclear Weapons (NPT) States, States known to have nuclear weapons, States believed to have nuclear weapons and those in the NATO nuclear sharing programme.

-The mix of Countries includes China, France, Russia, UK, US in the NPT.
+The mix of Countries includes China, France, Russia, the UK, US in the NPT.
 India, North Korea and Pakistan in the ‘known’.
-Israel are believed to have Nuclear Weapons but have never admitted so.
+Israel is believed to have Nuclear Weapons but has never admitted so.
 Then Belgium, Germany, Italy, The Netherlands and Turkey form the NATO nuclear sharing programme.

-The UK, US, Russia, China, France, India and North Korea have also undertaken H-Bombs testing to produce a thermonuclear bomb.
-However, It is disputed whether India achieved a multi-stage reaction as part of their testing programme and there is major controversy and doubt over the claims of North Korea in 2016.
+The UK, US, Russia, China, France, India and North Korea have also tested H-Bombs to produce a thermonuclear bomb.
+However, whether India achieved a multi-stage reaction as part of its testing programme is disputed.
+There is major controversy and doubt over the claims of North Korea in 2016.